 What’s a very Dutch looking castle, filled with elephants, doing in the heart of the Danish capital?
-We decided to discover the secrets of Rosenborg Castle, in Copenhagen, Denmark, to find out.
+We decided to discover the secret facts about Rosenborg Castle, in Copenhagen, Denmark, to find out.

-Copenhagen was the next stop on my European travels, with my friend Jenn.
-After our whirlwind tour of Paris, we were looking for a slightly more laid back adventure.
+Copenhagen, Denmark was the next stop on my European travels, with my friend Jenn.
+After our whirlwind tour of Paris, we were looking for a slightly more laid-back adventure.
 We found it in Copenhagen.
-Andrew was able to join us on this leg of our tour and the three of us enjoyed wandering the city by bus, boat and on foot.
+Andrew was able to join us on this leg of our tour, and the three of us enjoyed wandering the city by bus, boat and on foot.

 If Rosenborg Castle’s architecture looks familiar, it’s because it was built in the Dutch Renaissance style, in 1606.

 This grand building was originally the summer home of Christian IV, the longest-reigning monarch of Denmark-Norway.
 Christian IV was known for his ambitious projects and was responsible for the construction of many of Copenhagen’s famous buildings.

 The castle was expanded several times, until 1624, and it eventually became the primary royal residence.
 Finally, in 1710, Rosenborg fell out of fashion with Christian IV’s great-grandson, Frederik IV.
 Frederik, instead, used Rosenborg to house the royal family’s vast collections.

 Rosenborg continues today, as home to the Royal Collections.
 The museum contains pieces from the 16th to the 19th century, including the Crown Jewels and the Danish Crown Regalia.